BethelhemJankebed/Coffee_Shop_Website/Readme.md

 - Allowing table reservations 🪑
 - Providing information about the business 📜

-The goal is to create a **clean, responsive, and user-friendly site** that could realistically be used by a small coffee shop.
+The goal of this project is to design a clean, responsive, and user-friendly website that reflects the atmosphere of a real coffee shop while providing essential features for both customers and business owners.

---

 ## 🛠️ Sections & Features